-The questions were discussed during the summer school by design researchers, curators, artists, farmers, architects and writers.
-The group consisted of fifteen Bachelor’s and Master’s degree students from architecture, fashion design, interior and furniture design, graphic and service design from Aalto University, Lahti Institute of Design, University of Lapland and the Tallinn Academy of Fine Arts.
+The summer school was led by design researchers, curators, artists, farmers, architects and writers, and the course hosted fifteen Bachelor’s and Master’s degree students from architecture, fashion design, interior and furniture design, graphic and service design from Aalto University, Lahti Institute of Design, University of Lapland and the Tallinn Academy of Fine Arts.
 There were also students from Kaliningrad, Chicago and Berlin.
-The school was organised by the Finnish Design Summer School association, which was established in 2016 by architect Kaisa Karvinen, graphic designer and researcher Tommi Vasko and writer Ida Kukkapuro.
+The school was organised by the Finnish Design Summer School association, which was established in 2016 by architect Kaisa Karvinen, graphic designer and researcher Tommi Vasko, and writer Ida Kukkapuro.